ushahidi/docs.ushahidi.com/developer-guide/adding-code.md

 The first time you submit code you may be asked to sign Ushahidi’s [contributor agreement](https://phabricator.ushahidi.com/L2).

-The Ushahidi Platform admins will then review and comment on your code, and will either accept your code or ask you to make changes to it.
+The Ushahidi admins will then review and comment on your code, and will either accept your code or ask you to make changes to it.
 If you are asked to make changes to your code, make those changes then resubmit your code using:

 ```
 git add .